amb/blender-texture-tools/README.md

 ## Installation

-Add the seamless.py file to Blender through *User Preferences > Add-ons > Install from file...*
+Download https://raw.githubusercontent.com/amb/blender-texture-tools/master/seamless.py, save it to your computer and add the seamless.py file to Blender through *User Preferences > Add-ons > Install from file...*

 ## Requirements